canonical/tdx/guest-tools/direct-boot/README.md

 We need to generate different files used by direct boot scripts:

+1. TD Guest Image

+The boot scripts need a guest image as the final rootfs to boot into.

+To generate this guest image, please refer to the section [Create TD Image](../../README.md#create-td-image).

+NOTE: The credentials necessary for login into the TD guest can also be found in this section.

+2. Kernel, initrd and UKI

 NOTE : the following instructions are for `24.04` guest but please replace it by `24.10` if you want to work with `oracular` TD guest.